the-suri-project/suri-docs-old/docs/en/overview.md

 # Overview: the project

-**Suri** is meant to be an infrastructure project that gives users the necessary tools to create fully-native Web3 services being the **foundation** for all the projects built on top.
+**Suri** is meant to be an infrastructure project which will provide users with the necessary tools to create native-born Web3 services.
+It is meant to be the **foundation** for all the projects built on top.

 ::: info Insight
 At its core activity, **Suri** will manage the root level of all suri domains ([Top Level Domains][TLD] in Web2).
 Users